mnapoli/workshop-middlewares/README.md

 ## Step 1: write and run a middleware

 Write your first middleware.
 The web application (in [index.php](web/index.php)) should show "Hello world!" at [http://localhost:8000](http://localhost:8000/).

+## Step 2: use the request

+Use the request so that when querying [http://localhost:8000/?name=Bob](http://localhost:8000/?name=Bob) the application displays "Hello Bob!".